Differentially Private Permutation Tests: Introduction

 We further make contributions by presenting asymptotic distributions of privatized kernel statistics~(\Cref{Section: Limiting null distributions}), general consistency results for resampling-based tests~(\Cref{Section: General Pointwise Consistency Result}) as well as other technical innovations~(\Cref{Section: Technical Lemmas}).
 We also introduce private kernel tests obtained through the subsample-and-aggregate idea~(\Cref{Section: Alternative private tests}).
+In addition, we discuss computationally efficient variants and the interaction between kernel choice and privacy (\Cref{Section: Discussion}).
 Due to space constraints, we relegate these additional results to the appendix.